zNaLa/docs/docs/adding rythm-doc9.md

 ### I've read everything above but none fixed my issue.
 What do I do?

-In case nothing from the list above has helped you, please [contact us here](https://rythmbot.co/contact).
+In case nothing from the list above has helped you, please go to [here](/misc_help).